"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

-A study looking at a test for examining lymph nodes during surgery for a gynaecological cancer (PIONIR)
+A study looking at a test to examine lymph nodes during surgery for women’s cancers (PIONIR)

 More about this trial